Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 usually held several nights a week.

-modern malls to bustling night markets, Pattaya offers diverse shopping
+sprawling modern malls to bustling night markets, Pattaya offers diverse

 - Central Festival Pattaya